Andrea Sironi: Other activities

 Andrea Sironi has been a member of the board of directors of Intesa San Paolo (2020-2022), UniCredit (2018- 2019), Cassa Depositi e Prestiti (2016-2018), Banco Popolare (2008-2013), SAES Getters (2006-2015) and other national and international financial institutions.

 From 2013 to 2016 he was a member of the strategic committee of the Fondo Strategico Italiano.

 On 29 October 2015 he was appointed Chairman of the Italian Stock Exchange (Borsa Italiana), a role he would cover from 2016 until 2022.

-On 1 October 2016 he joined the board of directors of the London Stock Exchange Group, resigning on 20 November 2020, following the sale of Borsa Italia S.p.a. by the London Stock Exchange Group.
+On 1 October 2016 he joined the board of directors of the London Stock Exchange Group, resigning on 20 November 2020, following the sale of Borsa Italiana S.p.a. by the London Stock Exchange Group.

 Since 2015 he has been a member of the International Advisory Council of the Stockholm School of Economics.

 From 2017 to 2022 he was a member of the board of directors of EASL International Liver Foundation in Geneva.
 He was also a member of the advisory board of the Nova School of Business and Economics in Lisbon.

 Since May 2021 he has been Chairman of Fondazione AIRC per la Ricerca sul Cancro.

 He is a member of the board of directors of ISPI (since 2016) and of the advisory board of Cometa.

 Since 2 May 2022, Andrea Sironi has been Chairman of Assicurazioni Generali.

+Since April 2023 he has been a member of the board of directors of the Agnelli Foundation.